Rohan392/Temporal-Coalescing-Comparison-Algorithm/README.md

     END DATE NOT NULL,
     PRIMARY KEY (id)
 );
-Make sure to name the tables Tempral(Large,Medium,Small) Then you can run the program and use the insertion page to insert the 3 files into your sql server.
-Then you can run the coalecence algorithms.
+- You will need three separate tables, named exactly:
+    - TempralLarge
+    - TempralMedium
+    - TempralSmall
+- Each of these tables should use the same schema as shown above.

+Step 4:
+- Run the Application
+- Launch the application executable.
+- Navigate to the insertion page within the UI.
+- Use this interface to upload the three data files into your MySQL tables.

+Step 5:
+- Execute the Coalescing Algorithms
+- Once the data has been successfully inserted, return to the main page or algorithm section of the application.
+- Select and run the temporal coalescing algorithms on the datasets.
+- Results (performance metrics, visualizations, etc.) will be displayed through the UI.